 It is also important to inform your doctor if you have any known bleeding disorders, as it may result in excess bleeding.

-What does the IgE test results mean?
+What do the IgE test results mean?

 The high level of IgE in the blood means that the person has one or more allergies.
 The level of IgE increases when a person is exposed to an allergic substance.
 The total IgE level may be persistently high if the substance that a person allergic to is constantly around.